New Orleans Jazz Fest lets visitors taste city's rich heritage

-NEW ORLEANS (Reuters) - Nicole Toms practically gushed as she emerged into the sunlight from a massive tent where a gospel choir had brought the crowd to its feet.
+NEW ORLEANS, April 29 (Reuters) - Nicole Toms practically gushed as she emerged into the sunlight from a massive tent where a gospel choir had brought the crowd to its feet.

-“Oh my God, I love everything about thi2s,” she said.
+“Oh my God, I love everything about this,” she said.
 “The incredible variety of music, the layout of the stages and the food - it’s the best.”

 Toms, of Mountain View, California, was describing her fifth visit to the New Orleans Jazz and Heritage Festival, a blockbuster event that draws hundreds of thousands of people during two weekends each spring and will continue through May 6.